Home > Outsourcer > Templates and page layout instructions

 • The Registration colour swatch should never be used.
 InDesign automatically uses registration for page trim marks and even though its available to use in the swatch palette, we recommend it is never used to colour text, images or objects.
 Please take care not to use a White swatch.
 The Paper swatch should be used instead.

-Transparency blend modes in InDesign
+Transparency Blending modes in InDesign

 • Do not use any blend mode other than Normal on the text layer unless the text sits on a white background.
 Any blend mode can be used on the CMYK layer.